-We own two QMJHL franchises, namely the Armada de Blainville-Boisbriand (70%) and the Remparts de Québec (100%).
-As part of the transaction involving the acquisition of the Remparts de Québec, we also acquired rights to organize a WTA sanctioned professional tennis tournament (namely, the "Coupe Banque Nationale").
+We own two QMJHL franchises, namely the Armada de Blainville-Boisbriand (70%) and the Remparts de Ouébec (100%).

+In 2016, we transferred back the rights to organize a WTA sanctioned professional tennis tournament (namely, the "Coupe Banque Nationale") to its original owner, Tennis Canada.
+The rights were acquired in 2014 as part of the transaction involving the acquisition of the Remparts de Québec.